enkidevs/curriculum/General/Networking/dns-lookup.md

 ---
 ## Content

-The **DNS** (Domain Name System) is used to map common domain names such as: `www.enki.com` to unknown IP addresses that frequently change.
+**DNS** (Domain Name System) is used to map common domain names such as: `www.enki.com` to IP addresses.

+This is most often desired as human-readable domain names are much more memorable than **IP addresses** - be them static or dynamic.

 Traditionally, the **DNS lookup** was done with the help of `nslookup` command.
 At some point, this was deprecated on Unix systems in favour of the `dig` command.
-However, *BIND* company, which maintains and distributes `nslookup`, resurrected it.
+However, *BIND*, the company maintains and distributes `nslookup`, resurrected it.

 The `dig` tool can also be installed on **Windows**.
-After bookmarking this insight you can find appended to it (under the "Curriculum" section) detailed installation instructions for this.
+By bookmarking this insight you will find detailed installation instructions in the "Curriculum" section.

 You can use `dig`, short for *Domain Information Groper*, to:
 - perform **DNS** lookups